thisislok/Mthree---Coding-Practise-Collections/README.md

-This is the records of my coding pratises.
+This is the records of my coding practise.